-This information has been prepared to help you fully understand your condition so you will be in the best position possible to work with your physio & follow the steps to your full recovery.
-Understanding the goals of your treatment & having complete confidence in your physio are vital elements of your recovery plan, so if you have any questions then please feel free to ask your physio.
+This information has been prepared to help you fully understand your condition so you will be in the best position possible to work with your physio and follow the steps to your full recovery.
+Understanding the goals of your treatment and having complete confidence in your physio are vital elements of your recovery plan, so if you have any questions then please feel free to ask your physio.

 Headache-migraine are commonly diagnosed as tension headaches, menstrual migraine, cluster headaches, cervicogenic headaches, cyclic vomiting, and the list goes on.
 Recent research by leading physiotherapist Dean Watson now suggests that the numerous types of headachemigraine are actually a single disorder, caused by a SENSITISED BRAINSTEM.

 The brainstem is small in size but extremely important as it connects the nerves from the main part of the brain to the rest of the body.
 The upper cervical region which consists of the first 3 vertebrae (C0-3) communicate with the brain via the brainstem.
 For the majority of headache-migraine sufferers, a dysfunction in the C0-3 region is the cause of the sensitised brainstem.

 When the brainstem becomes sensitised, incoming information is magnified.
 A usually normal amount of information is experienced as an overload and thus produces pain.
 Some headache-migraine suffers often experience “triggers.”
 Triggers such as increases in hormones, certain foods and alcohol, stress, and poor posture can further magnify the dysfunction of the upper cervical spine and increase the sensitisation of the brainstem.